-The Security System in Enterprise Architect is intended to encourage collaboration but it can be used to lock Packages or elements to prevent them from being changed.
-This is a useful mechanism that can be applied to the Packages that contain the Principles, ensuring that they are not changed unintentionally or inadvertently.
-It would typically be the chief architect or someone like the model librarian acting on their behalf who would explicitly lock and unlock the Principles for update.
+The Security System in Enterprise Architect is intended to encourage collaboration, but it can be used to lock Packages or elements to prevent them from being changed.
+This is a useful mechanism that can be applied to the Packages containing the Principles, ensuring that they are not changed unintentionally or inadvertently.
+It would typically be the chief architect or the model librarian acting on their behalf who would explicitly lock and unlock the Principles for update.